-Out-of-the-box reporting in SCCM 2012 can handle most reporting needs, but usability suffers when the application in question is deployed across the enterprise environment, and in various patch levels.
+Out-of-the-box reporting in Config Manager (SCCM) can handle most reporting needs, but usability suffers when the application in question is deployed across the enterprise environment, and in various patch levels.

-I recently solved a specific reporting need for Adobe Acrobat by creating some custom reports to produce a list of workstations based on the selected version.
+I recently solved a specific reporting need for Adobe Acrobat by creating some custom reports on the SSRS reporting server.
+One of these will generate a list of workstations based on the selected Acrobat version.

 The version dropdown list is driven by the following SQL query: